Inside Super: Capital Gains Tax Planning for Australians Aged 30–55.

 Timing matters.
 Selling assets held less than 12 months means missing out on the CGT discount, resulting in a flat 15% tax.
 For instance, delaying a sale by even a few weeks to cross the 12-month mark can reduce the tax payable on the gain by a third.

-Submit a valid Notice of Intent to Claim to your super fund.
+• Lodge a valid Notice of Intent to Claim with your super fund.

 Key Points Recap

-Accumulation Phase CGT: 15% tax rate on gains, reduced to 10% after 12-month holding period.
+• Accumulation Phase CGT: 15% tax on gains, reduced to 10% after 12 months via the CGT discount.

 Super isn’t just a retirement savings tool—it’s a tax-optimised environment that rewards long-term, strategic planning.
 Understanding how CGT works inside your fund can help you decide when to sell, how to contribute, and how to maximise what you keep.
 For Australians in their 30s to 50s, these choices now can compound into substantial tax-free growth later.